When is best time to fly to Cleveland?

 Getting around Cleveland

-Downtown Cleveland is fairly small, so you won’t have any trouble getting around by foot or by bus.
+The city centre is fairly small, so you won’t have any trouble getting around by foot or by bus.
 You may want a car if you’re going to visit the suburbs or outskirts of the city, but you won’t need one in the centre of the city.

 Cleveland insider information